brohrer/dotcom/markdown/data_eng_for_beginners.md

 gone out of their way to make it easier to navigate, enforcing more structure on what data is there and how it's organized, and adding a data catalog.
-Data lakes with structure start to resemble a data warehouse, so a clever marketing team came up with name **data lakehouse** to describe them.
+Data lakes with structure start to resemble a data warehouse, so a clever marketing team came up with the name **data lakehouse** to describe them.

 Data lakes are available in the regular suspects' cloud platforms